Gradient Docs

 Introduction to sharing and forking notebooks

 Gradient Notebooks makes it easy to collaborate with teammates.
-Notebooks are shared at the team level and can take advantage of shared persistent storage at the team level.
+Notebooks are shared at the team level and can take advantage of at the team level.
 Notebooks can also be made public or private.

 How to share a notebook